robinvdvleuten/vuex-persistedstate/README.md

 can be provided to configure the plugin for your specific needs:

 - `key <String>`: The key to store the persisted state under.
 Defaults to `vuex`.
 - `paths <Array>`: An array of any paths to partially persist the state.
 If no paths are given, the complete state is persisted.
+If an empty array is given, no state is persisted.
 Paths must be specified using dot notation.
-If using modules, include the module name. eg: "auth.user" Defaults to `[]`.
+If using modules, include the module name. eg: "auth.user" Defaults to `undefined`.
 - `reducer <Function>`: A function that will be called to reduce the state to persist based on the given paths.
 Defaults to include the values.
 - `subscriber <Function>`: A function called to setup mutation subscription.
 Defaults to `store => handler => store.subscribe(handler)`.